andrew-codes/home-automation/docs/kubernetes-cluster-setup.md

    - When prompted, provide the following information to the installer
    - Note the user's password, this will be used later
      > Use the same username and password for each machine
-1. Repeat for any other machines that will start in your cluser
+1. Repeat for any other machines that will start in your cluster

 ```yaml
 name: hl